ZhikangNiu/encodec-pytorch/README.md

         quantize = F.normalize(quantize)
         commit_loss = F.mse_loss(quantize.detach(), x)
     ```
+11. When you try to use amp training, you need to reduce learning rate and scale vq epsilon from 1e-5 to 1e-3, the reason you can check [issue 8](https://github.com/ZhikangNiu/encodec-pytorch/issues/8)
-11. I suggest you need to focus on the generator loss, the commit loss it could be not converge, you can check some objective metrics about pesq, stoi.
+12. I suggest you need to focus on the generator loss, the commit loss it could be not converge, you can check some objective metrics about pesq, stoi.
 ### Test
 I have add a shell script to compress and decompress the audio by different bandwidth, you can use the `compression.sh` to test your model.